ChrisDobby/step-by-step/lib/README.md

 ## Demo

 The [demo](../demo/) will run a number of tests using vitest.

-To run it ensure the docker daemon is running and run
+Ensure the environment variables are set and run

 ```
-npm run build
-npm run demo
+npm run test
 ```

+This will build the library and run the tests.